Narrative CVs

 The Declaration on Research Assessment (DORA) defines narrative CV as “a structured description of a researcher’s contributions and achievements that reflect a broader range of skills and experiences beyond publications and funding record.”

-The tri-agency CV uses a narrative-style CV template aimed at capturing relevant information from applicants.
+The tri-agency CV (TCV) uses a narrative-style CV template aimed at capturing relevant information from applicants.
 It is composed of three sections:

 - Personal statement;